katopz/primus-objc-swift-helloworld/README.md

 ```shell
 $ pod install
 ```
-*But it seem like pod is not in love with Swift yet so try to copy all folders in Pods folder to Swift project as refferrence.
+*But it seem like pod is not in love with Swift yet so try to copy all folders in Pods folder to Swift project as referrence.

 Start ActionHeroJS Server (in `ActionHeroJS` folder)
 ```shell